Bender250/bender250.github.io/about.md

 # Karel living abroad

-Welcome to a blog I am using to reach my friends (not only) in Czech Republic
+Welcome to a blog I am using to reach my friends (not only) in Czech Republic.
+I will update *about page* later.

 ### Intro from Erasmus blog below